Welcome to today's edition of the Rush 24-7 podcast.

 I don't know.

-Now back to the immigration story.
+Now, back to the immigration story.

-In order to succeed, Senator Rubio said this process cannot be rushed or done in secret.
+Senator Rubio said this process cannot be rushed or done in secret.

-Well, that he's right about that's the way, you know, did not happen with Obamacare and should have, and it should have with this.
+Well, he's right about that's the way, you know, did not happen with Obamacare and should have, and it should have with this.

-But we already know that other members of the Gang of Eight, including Republican members, are trying to ramrod this thing through so that none of what Rumio says is going to happen will happen.
+But we already know that other members of the gang of eight, including Republican members, are trying to ramrod this thing through so that none of what Rumio says is going to happen will happen.

 Rubio may be the only one of the gang of eight who wants to slow down and be deliberate about this.

-Rubio is is is um this is citizenship 101.
+Rubio is this is citizenship 101.

 I mean, a great way to characterize his attitude on this.